 Students are expected to arrive on time and remain present at their placement sites for the entire length of their supervisor's contracted workday.
 Students may not leave the placement site early or at any time without first notifying the externship supervisor.
-If a student arrives late or leaves early on more than 3 occasions during the length of the practicum, the student will automatically receive a score of 1 for Professionalism in the student's Calipso evaluation and result in subsequent remediation of the medical externship practicum.
+If a student arrives late or leaves early on more than 3 occasions during the length of the practicum without prior approval and/or communication to the externship supervisor(s), the student will automatically receive a score of 1 for Professionalism in the student's Calipso evaluation and result in subsequent remediation of the medical externship practicum.
 Externship supervisors are expected to evaluate students at both midterm and final on the above noted attendance policies.